yawnoc/sfta/README.md

 This allows for sensible diffing between two versions of a fault tree.

+## Output

+Output consists of:
-Output consists of an events summary, a gates summary, cut set listings, and SVGs for each top gate and paged gate.
+- an events summary,
+- a gates summary,
+- cut set listings, and
+- SVGs for each top gate and paged gate.

 For the example above, we have the following SVG for the top gate `SYS`:

 <img